CometVisu/CometVisu/doc/manual/en/config/widgets/colorchooser/index.rst

 The slider for the color temperature is special as it controls the hue als well as the saturation at the same time, so that a given color temperature of white will be set.
-When you also want to control the bightness it is recomended to use ``Y`` for that.
+When you also want to control the brightness it is recommended to use ``Y`` for that.

 .. widget-example::

     <settings sleep="1500">
         <screenshot name="colorchooser_slider">
-            <caption>colorchooser, alle vorhandenen Slider</caption>
+            <caption>colorchooser, all possible sliders</caption>
             <data address="1/2/59">50</data>
             <data address="1/2/60">60</data>
             <data address="1/2/61">100</data>